elusivecodes/FrostDateTime/README.md

 **Set Quarter**

-Set the quarter of the year in current timezone.
+Set the quarter of the year in current timeZone.

 - `quarter` is a number representing the quarter between *1* and *4*.